 At Pathrise, fellows do not need to have a graduate degree, but they should have some background in their field of interest because our workshops are based around technical interview training, which requires knowledge of the fundamentals.
 Pathrise also provides 1-on-1 mentoring and a personalized program that addresses each fellow’s strengths and weaknesses.
 We work with fellows on LinkedIn and resume optimization, cold emailing, reverse recruiting, behavioral interviews, and negotiation.

-Pathrise offers a flexible schedule, with just 4 hours of group sessions a week.
+Pathrise offers a flexible schedule, with just 2-4 hours of sessions per week.
 All workshops are recorded, so fellows can always refer back to previous material.
 1-on-1 meetings with mentors can be scheduled as needed.
-The Pathrise income share agreement is 9% of an applicant’s first year salary.
+We also offer an income share agreement (ISA), so fellows don’t need to pay until they land a job they love and start working.

 Pathrise is a career accelerator that helps fellows land their dream job.
 Through 1-on-1 mentoring, we help maximize their personal backgrounds, experiences, and unique skill sets.